-Gravity, or gravitation, is a natural phenomenon by which all things with mass are brought toward (or gravitate toward) one another, including planets, stars and galaxies.
-Since energy and mass are equivalent, all forms of energy, including light, also cause gravitation and are under the influence of it.
+Gravity, or gravitation, is a natural phenomenon by which all things with mass are brought toward (or gravitate toward) one another, including planets, stars and galaxies, and other physical objects.
+Since energy and mass are equivalent, all forms of energy (including light)...

 Gravity can be described two different ways: as the curvature of space and time, or by a field that causes rulers to change size and clocks to speed up or slow down.
 Or it may be that particles called gravitons cause...wait.

 Gravity, or gravitation, is the mass-proportionate force of attraction among matter.
 Gravity may also refer to: Gravity (company), a Korean video-game developer.
 Gravity Entertainment, an American film and television production company.